camoverride/surveillance_state_of_mine/README.md

 ## Run in Production

-Start a service with *systemd*.
+Start a service and a timer with *systemd*.
 This will start the program when the computer starts and revive it when it dies:

 - `mkdir -p ~/.config/systemd/user`

+Add a timer to restart systemd every 1 hour.
+Copy the contents of `display.timer` to `~/.config/systemd/user/display.timer`, then:

+- `sudo systemctl daemon-reload`
+- `sudo systemctl enable display.timer`
+- `sudo systemctl start display.timer`

-- Paste the contents of `display.service` into `~/.config/systemd/user/display.service`
+Then copy the contents of `display.service` into `~/.config/systemd/user/display.service`

-Start the service using the commands below:

 - `systemctl --user daemon-reload`
 - `systemctl --user enable display.service`